 What Should You Do Next?

-The next thing you need to do is decide if you want to keep your domain name registered with your hosting company, or if you want to keep them separate.
-In most cases, it won’t make a huge difference which one you choose.
+The next thing you need to do is decide if you want to keep your domain name registered with your hosting company or keep them separate.
+In most cases, it won’t make a huge difference which you choose.

-Overall, however, there are some important advantages to keeping these two services separate, so if you don’t mind the slight inconvenience, that is typically the best route to take.
+Overall, however, there are some important advantages to keeping these two services separate, so if you don’t mind the slight inconvenience, that is typically the best route.